Melbourne Airport Rail

-A rail link to Melbourne Airport has been proposed in multiple forms at various times in the history of the airport.
-Most such proposals have been for a heavy rail line between the airport Melbourne CBD, often as an integrated component of the Melbourne rail network.
-Some plans, however, have utilised alternative forms of mass transit or suggested a segregated and dedicated public transport link to the airport.
-Relieving traffic congestion and creating better access to the airport are frequently cited as reasons for the development of the link.
-Businesses that would be negatively impacted by an airport rail link include Transurban, whose CityLink toll revenue would be affected, and Melbourne Airport, whose revenue from car parking would be reduced.

-In 2018, the Victorian government announced its intention to proceed with a link running via Sunshine station.
-A preliminary business case was completed later that year, and in early 2019, the federal government agreed to partially fund the project.
+A rail link to Melbourne Airport has been proposed since the airport opened in 1970.
+In 2018, the Victorian state government under then Premier Daniel Andrews announced its intention to proceed with a link running via Sunshine station, in partnership with the Australian federal government.
+A preliminary business case was completed later that year, and in early 2019, the federal government partially agreed to fund the project.
 In 2020 it was announced that the link would run through the city via the Metro Tunnel.
-Early construction began in 2022, with major construction expected to start in 2023 and an estimated completion in 2029.
+In October 2022, the project was rebranded as part of the proposed Suburban Rail Loop (SRL) orbital line, despite being connected to the conventional rail network and fully separate from the SRL.

+Early construction initially began in 2022, but the project was paused and construction delayed until 2025.
+In April 2023, then Deputy Premier of Victoria Jacinta Allan said that due to a lack of agreement in negotiations with the airport operator, Australia Pacific Airports Corporation (APAC), over the design of the Airport station, the opening of the rail link would be delayed.
+In May 2023 construction contracts were paused while a federal review took place.
+An independent mediator was appointed in April 2024 by the federal government to resolve the ongoing dispute between the state government and the airport.
+In July 2024, Melbourne Airport agreed to an elevated airport station rather than an underground one.

+In 2025 the federal and state governments recommitted to the project and it resumed.
+Works are expected to begin in 2026 on a first stage to rebuild tracks around Sunshine station, with this stage planned to be complete by 2030.

 Background

 Melbourne Airport is located 23 km north-west of the Melbourne City Centre adjacent to the industrial suburb of Tullamarine.
 In the 2016–17 financial year, 34.8 million passengers and 237,000 aircraft movements were recorded, making it the second-busiest airport in Australia by passenger numbers.

 The airport is served by the Tullamarine Freeway, which connects to the Melbourne city centre via the CityLink tollway.
 An express bus service, SkyBus, connects the airport to Southern Cross railway station, a main railway terminus, with a 20–40 minute travel time and various private bus services also serve the airport precinct.
-A SmartBus route connects to Broadmeadows railway station with a one-hour journey time to the CBD at regular public transport fares.
+SmartBus route 901 connects to Broadmeadows railway station with a one-hour journey time to the CBD at regular public transport fares.